-Pinkish red single-seeded fruits ripen to dark blue, or even black late summer through fall.
+Pinkish-red to black single-seeded fruits ripen in late summer through fall.
 Fruit is attractive to birds and other small mammals and is borne on bright red stems.

 As a relatively new introduction, the ecological ramifications of Siebold’s viburnum are yet unknown.
 A large, quick growing, shade tolerant shrub with a high reproductive potential, the species is capable of changing both the composition and density of the shrub layer in habitats it invades by out competing other vegetation.

 Although the viburnum leaf beetle will feed and develop on Siebold’s viburnum, a handful of native American viburnums are its preferred host.
 (2)